sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 <a id="7">[7]</a>
 Teye, Mattias, Hossein Azizpour, and Kevin Smith.
 "Bayesian uncertainty estimation for batch normalized deep networks." arXiv preprint arXiv:1802.06455 (2018).

+<a id="8">[8]</a>
+Antorán, Javier, James Allingham, and José Miguel Hernández-Lobato.
+"Depth uncertainty in neural networks."
+Advances in Neural Information Processing Systems 33 (2020).